-Aluminium Bahrain B.S.C. announced over the weekend another milestone in its Line 6 Expansion Project with the commissioning of over 14 dozen new pots, bringing the plant’s sixth line to 50 percent capacity.
+Aluminium Bahrain B.S.C. announced over the weekend another milestone in its Line 6 Expansion Project with the handover of over 14 dozen new pots, allowing the firm to begin commissioning over half the line’s new capacity.

 “We are pleased to announce that Potline 6 is now in full ramp-up mode with the handover of the next set of 172 pots for commissioning,” said Alba’s Chairman of Board of Directors, Shaikh Daij Bin Salman Bin Daij Al Khalifa in a press release.
 “Once the start-up of the additional 172 pots is complete, Alba will have commissioned a total of 212 pots (50% of Potline 6 capacity).
 We look forward to see the positive financial benefits that this additional capacity will bring to our bottom-line.”

 The product of an investment of over US$3 billion, Alba’s Line 6 project is among the region’s biggest brownfield projects.
 The build-out includes the construction of a sixth pot line, which will feature Alba’s proprietary DX+ Ultra Technology, a fifth power station with a generating capacity of 1,792 MW and using the world’s first H-class General Electric (GE) 9HA Gas Turbine (GT), among other major industrial installations.

 When completed later this year, the new potline will boost Alba’s total nameplate capacity by over 540 thousand metric tons per annum to an overall annual capacity of 1.5 million metric tons.